mratsim/blocksmith/public_routines.md

   if parent.isSome():
     # If the parent is in the HotDB we can validate the block

-    # First of all we can remove it from the StagingDB
+    # First of all we can remove it from the QuarantinedDB
     service.staging.delete(block_root)

     # Now we fully validate it, this is delegated to the multithreaded Rewinder service